Transfer Students

 What GE courses should I take?

-• Read your transfer report to identify which of the GE areas you need to complete.
+• Read your Academic Advising Report to identify which of the GE areas you need to complete.

 How many psychology courses from a Junior College transfer into the psychology major at SSU?